Green Smoothies for Diabetes

 Not Including Fat or Fiber

 If you’re making a smoothie for diabetes correctly, the fruits and vegetables you use will have plenty of fiber that will help slow down the release of glucose into the bloodstream.
+This gives you steadier energy, rather than a big sugar spike that leaves you feeling lethargic, and keeps you fuller longer too.

 Not Checking Blood Sugar